wenwei202/caffe/examples/cifar10/readme.md

 <template_solver.prototxt> \ # the template solver prototxt including all other hyper-parameters.
 The path is relative to examples/cifar10/
 [finetuned.caffemodel/.solverstate] # optional, the .caffemodel to be fine-tuned or the .solverstate to recover paused training process.
 The path is relative to examples/cifar10/
 ```
-The output and snapshot data will be stored in folder named as examples/cifar10/<HYPERPARAMETER_LIST_DATE>.
-Please also configure the `file_prefix` in `train_script.sh` to name the snapshotted models.
+The output and snapshot data will be stored in folder named as `examples/cifar10/<HYPERPARAMETER_LIST_DATE>`.
+Optionally, you can configure the `file_prefix` in `train_script.sh` to change the name of snapshotted models.

-An example to start training:
+An example to start SSL training:
 ```
 cd $CAFFE_ROOT
 ./examples/cifar10/train_script.sh 0.001 0.0 0.003 0.003 0.0 0 \